 As such, we looked into all the different ways we could experience Corcovado.
-Below we outline the various options for accessing and hiking the national park, along with the pros and cons to each alternative.
+Below we outline the various options for accessing and hiking the national park, along with the pros and cons of each alternative.

 Stay With Style

-This is ultimately the route we chose, and honestly we’re so very glad that we did.
+This is ultimately the route we chose, and honestly, we’re so very glad that we did.
 You’ll have to pay a bit more for the luxury and convenience, but it will streamline the entire process of arriving at the park, and certainly enhance the park experience.

 There are a variety of accommodation options that are situated outside Corcovado.
 We chose Casa Corcovado, an eco-luxury resort that’s just about as close to the park as you can get.
 Because of Casa Corcovado’s close proximity, many of the animals that can be found inside Corcovado National Park also make appearances on the hotel grounds; a highlight of our time was spent at the hotel, sipping on coffee under a pavilion as rain bucketed down around us, joining in harmony with the sounds of the rainforest.
 We can appreciate camping just as much as the next person, but when you can enjoy a similar experience from the comfort of a well-equipped bungalow, well… you have our attention.